WordPress SEO: the definitive guide

 You’ll probably want to add breadcrumbs to your posts and pages.
-Breadcrumbs are the links, usually above the title post, that looks like “Home > Articles > WordPress SEO“.
-They are good for two things:
+Breadcrumbs are the links, usually above the title post, that look like “Home > SEO blog > WordPress SEO“.
+Breadcrumbs are good for two things:

-- They allow your users to easily navigate your site.
+- They allow your users to navigate your site easily.

 - They allow search engines to determine the structure of your site more easily.

-These breadcrumbs should link back to the homepage, and the category the post is in.
-If the post is in multiple categories it should pick one.
+These breadcrumbs should link back to the homepage and the post’s category.
+If the post is in multiple categories, it should pick one.

-To get breadcrumb navigation to show you on your pages, you may need to adapt your single.php and page.php files in your theme, and include the code for breadcrumbs from the Yoast SEO plugin.
-You find the settings and instructions on how to do that in the Yoast SEO → Advanced → Breadcrumbs section.
+To get breadcrumb navigation to show you on your pages, you may need to adapt your single.php and page.php files in your theme and include the code for breadcrumbs from the Yoast SEO plugin.
+You find the settings and instructions on doing that in the Yoast SEO → Advanced → Breadcrumbs section.
 Also, we have a unique breadcrumbs block for the block editor that makes it easy to drop in breadcrumbs on any page — without writing code.

 You can use XML sitemaps to tell Google and the other search engines that your site has been updated.
 While WordPress finally has native XML sitemaps, our solution is more powerful.
 Our WordPress SEO plugin automatically configures your XML sitemaps, so you don’t have to worry about anything.
-We generate sitemaps for your different post types, including your images, and make sure that it generates and loads really quickly.
+We generate sitemaps for your different post types, including your images, and make sure that it generates and loads quickly.

-You can check and manage which types of your content, archives, and templates should be included in your XML sitemaps in your SEO → Search Appearance settings.
-Content types which are set to not show in search results will be automatically excluded from your XML sitemaps.
+You can check and manage which types of content, archives, and templates should be included in your XML sitemaps in your Yoast SEO → APIs → XML Sitemaps settings.
+Content types that are set to not show in search results will be automatically excluded from your XML sitemaps.

-Lastly, our XML sitemaps support has a pretty complete API, allowing developers to add or change functionality through their plugins and themes.
-Our own Local SEO, News SEO and Video SEO extensions (which generate their own, specific sitemaps) are built on this API, and, other plugins frequently build their own solutions on top of our system.
+Lastly, our XML sitemaps support has a complete API, allowing developers to add or change functionality through their plugins and themes.
+Our Local SEO, News SEO, and Video SEO extensions (which generate their specific sitemaps) are built on this API.
+Other plugins frequently develop their solutions on top of our system.